realrajaryan/peg-solitaire/README.md

 ## `public static int readValidInt(Scanner in, String prompt, int min, int max)`

 This method is used to read in all inputs from the user.
-After printing the specified prompt, it will check whether the user�s input is in fact an integer within the specified range.
-If the user�s input does not represent an integer or does not fall within the required range, print an error message asking for a value within that range before giving the user another chance to enter valid input.
+After printing the specified prompt, it will check whether the user's input is in fact an integer within the specified range.
+If the user's input does not represent an integer or does not fall within the required range, print an error message asking for a value within that range before giving the user another chance to enter valid input.
 The user should be given as many chances as they need to enter a valid integer within the specified range.
 See the Sample Runs to see how these error messages should be phrased, and to see how the prompts are repeated when multiple invalid inputs are entered by the user.

  * **Parameters:**
    * `in` — - user input from standard in is ready through this.